Asyak/bingo/README.md

 Created files organised as follows:

-MasterPages folder => contains From.Master, specific Master Page.
+1.MasterPages folder => contains From.Master, specific Master Page.
-SpecificPages folder => contains content pages:
+2.SpecificPages folder => contains content pages:
-	1. Home.aspx page - start  page, run it to play the game.
+	a.
+Home.aspx page - start  page, run it to play the game.
-	2. Gameover.aspx page - this  page is displayed when you have played your turn.
+	b.
+Gameover.aspx page - this  page is displayed when you have played your turn.
-	3. Error.aspx page - this page is displayed is case of error.
+	c.
+Error.aspx page - this page is displayed is case of error.
-	4. Songs.cs - Defines Song object, its properties and methods.
+	d.
+Songs.cs - Defines Song object, its properties and methods.
-Images folder => Images specific to this project.
+4.Images folder => Images specific to this project.
-CustomCss folder => custom-styles.css Related stylesheet.
+5. CustomCss folder => custom-styles.css Related stylesheet.
+6. fonts -> Alegreya_Sans & Libre_Franklin

 All other folders and files were automatically generated.